|

 you think your opponent is capable of, which in turn depends on what House they

+are playing.
 First, there are Lockdown spells.
 Those that target only a single recruit can

+be guarded against by Invisibility (Xia's Walk, Ogi's Gauntlet, Kumatru Trance).
 If your opponent can target an entire group, you can't protect against that

 so easily, but you can create multiple groups.
 That is, instead of creating